The best meal replacement shakes we have tested this year

-Best meal replacement shakes
+The best meal replacement shakes

 German company YFood packs a huge 33g of protein into its pre-mixed drink, which has been described as ‘a meal in a bottle’ and ‘astronaut food’.
 As with so many of these drinks, it’s nutritionally balanced to the point that it can actually replace the nutrients from meals as well as saving you preparation of time.
 Its European offering is strong, with ‘Alpine Chocolate’ among the four available flavours.

-5. MyProtein Whole Fuel
+10. MyProtein Whole Fuel BlendView now at Amazon

 11. Vega One